timoue/Hello-World-VornaMi/README.md

 # Hello-World
-This Repo is for testing purposes
+This Repo was made for testing purposes

 # Test Title 2